divinespear/jpa-schema-gradle-plugin/README.md

 It making me some headache...

-* Minimum gradle version will be 4.0
+* Minimum gradle version will be 4.0.
+* Minimum Java version will be 8.
-* Minimalize spring dependency, only include `spring-orm`, `spring-context`, `spring-aspects` and its dependencies.
+* Minimize spring dependency, only include `spring-orm`, `spring-context`, `spring-aspects` and its dependencies.
 * Will improve test with each major release version of each JPA providers.
 * Will find bypass against Gradle's deprecation about output directory merging like `output.resourcesDir = output.classesDir`
 * Will drop support DataNucleus, it was my mistake.